daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   $ systemctl status jupyterhub.service
   ```

   :bulb: <b>Your JupyterHub server should be up and running at <code>http://&lt;your instance IP address&gt;:8000</code>.</b> Make sure that `:8000` is included in your address.
+See [Add a Custom Domain](#custom-url) to attach your JupyterHub to a registered domain name.

   :warning: You are running an unsecured instance of JupyterHub.
-For network setup and security, see [below](#github-authentication).
+For network security, see [below](#github-authentication).

   [Back to Top](#econometric-pedagogy)